 The director for conference and event services directs and executes logistics for conferences and events hosted at the Friday Center and oversees the daily operations of the Friday Center's conference facility including oversight of conference planning, business development, and technology services.

-Debra Watkins has twenty-one years of experience in events management.
+Debra Watkins has thirty-five years of experience in events management.
 She was previously senior associate director for events management at UNC-Chapel Hill's Carolina Union, where she collaborated with all segments of the University community on the development of University policies, programs, and services for student organizations.
 For ten years, Debra served on the Carolina Union Performing Arts committee, and in 2011 she received the University's Diversity award.
 Debra holds a BS in business administration from North Carolina Central University.